lazypic/git-hours/README.md

 ![travisCI](https://secure.travis-ci.org/lazypic/git-hours.png)

-Git-hours is a command that calculates the working time using the git log data.
+Git-hours is a command that calculates working time using the git log data.

 ## Download & Run